scality/Zenko/docs/docsource/reference/bucket_operations/get_bucket_list_objects_v2.rst

 GET Bucket (List Objects) Version 2
 ===================================

-The Version 2 implementation of the GET operation returns some or all (up to 1000) of the objects in a bucket.
+The Version 2 GET operation returns some or all (up to 1000) of the objects in a bucket.
 The request parameters can be used as selection criteria to return a subset of the objects in a bucket.
 A 200 OK response can contain valid or invalid XML.
 Design applications to parse the